Australian family law: Property Settlement

 The relevant date to ascertain the property "pool" is at the time of trial, not the time of separation.

-Contributions made to the relationship include financial contributions (eg. income, inheritances, assets held at the commencement of the relationship), non-financial contributions (eg. unpaid labour, assistance running a business) and parenting and homemaker contributions (eg. domestic duties and care of children).
+Contributions made to the relationship include financial contributions (e.g. income, inheritances, assets held at the commencement of the relationship), non-financial contributions (e.g. unpaid labour, assistance running a business) and parenting and homemaker contributions (e.g. domestic duties and care of children).
 Contributions as homemaker and parent are not presumed to be of lesser value than financial contributions.

 Section 75(2) ("future needs") factors allow an adjustment to be made between the parties to take account of particular circumstances.
 Common relevant circumstances include the care of children, a disparity of income, and the impact on the relationship of time out of the workforce.

 Under the Family Law Act, a court has the power to "split" superannuation from one spouse to another.
 A court can make orders for property settlement or spousal maintenance after the death of a party, but only if proceedings were commenced prior to the death of that party.

 The court may decline to make any orders, leaving the legal and equitable interests of the parties as they were.